 Cement Creek Road, located in South Crested Butte, is a great out and back training ride.
 It is a steady climb encompassing tree lined hillsides and meadows, terminating at the basin just below Mt.
 Tilton.

 I (ReeseR) have ridden 11.5 of the 13-mile climb.
-Thus, the Dirty Freehub Team has not put tread on the entire route and the reason for Bandit Route status.
+Thus, the Dirty Freehub Team has not put tread on the entire route and the reason for Development Route status.

 The route is very straight forward, in that it is one road, but after 6.5 miles in, the road begins to narrow and becomes much more technical.
 For the first 5 miles, you are mainly in a valley, with trees encompassing the road.
 The road is wide and frequently trafficked by cars/cyclists heading to trailheads along the road.
 Soon, the road opens up to a beautiful meadow and offers up great views of the mountains all around.